zthun/zidentifier.angularjs/README.md

 ng.module('my-module', ['zthun.zidentifier']);
 ```

-This gives you access to the z-id attribute directive.
+This gives you access to the z-id attribute directives.
 You can now dynamically generate ids based on your root component.

 ```html
 <div id="root">